anton-serozhechkin/e_university_api/README.md

    > :warning: If you see an error messages about failing to connect database, try running database *first*:
    >
-   >     docker-compose up database  # wait several seconds until database is up
+   >     docker-compose up postgres  # wait several seconds until database is up
    >     docker-compose up backend  # in separate terminal

 3. Open <http://localhost:8000> to access API (port is specified in docker-compose file).